Chief Executive Officer

 Tim has spent 13 years in the Orthopaedic Medical Devices industry, focusing on Trauma, spinal surgery and joint replacement.

 Tim has lead a varied life; he has been a University healthcare lecturer, a civilian lecturer on the UK Special Forces Patrol Medical Course, he is the only civilian to have ever completed this course, this came in particularly useful when running Primary Trauma Foundation courses in Africa.
-Tim has completed a post-graduate diploma in Travel Health at Glasgow Medical School and has written a book called “The Gap Year Handbook: An Essential Guide to Adventure Travel”. (click here for a free download).
+Tim has completed a post-graduate diploma in Travel Health at Glasgow Medical School (see his thesis on ‘What Makes a Good Expedition Medic’ here) and has written a book called “The Gap Year Handbook: An Essential Guide to Adventure Travel”.
+(Click here for a free download).
 He has also completed and spoken on the ‘Anaesthesia for Developing Countries’ Course run by the University of Oxford.

 Tim has been a regular speaker on BBC radio and has lectured globally at conferences and institutions on a wide variety of healthcare topics, and he has been a visiting examiner for degrees and masters programmes globally.